dburian/transformer_document_embedding/log/student_contextual_experiments.md

       steps
     - `results/teacher_embedding:TeacherEmbedding/transformer:TransformerEmbedder/replicating_previous_run*`
       -- replicating the very same setup from the grid search mentioned above
+    - `results/teacher_embedding:TeacherEmbedding/transformer:TransformerEmbedder/replicating_previous_run_3`
+      -- replicating the very same setup from the gs mentioned above but with sliding window average

 Results:
 - no real surprises -- validation CCA still oscillated by quite a bit and nothing seemed to helped it settle by a lot
-- the replicating experiments showed that there the result is highly dependent on the random seed which shuffled (fix coming soon) the validation split, and the windowed CCA ignored the first inputs that didn't fit into the window
+- the replicating experiments showed that there the result is highly dependent on the random seed which shuffled (fixed) the validation split, and the windowed CCA ignored the first inputs that didn't fit into the window
     - now we do sliding window mean so the shuffling shouldn't matter and CCA should be more trustworthy and consistent
 - the replicating experiments had the same training CCA but different validation CCA, which may suggest that we might be better off overlooking generalization and just decide base on train CCA
+- the final replicating experiment showed much more stable validation CCA, though it was much lower than that for the original experiment (and so I conclude that sliding window mean works)
+    - a surprise effect of the sliding window was that we compute CCA less often which speeds up the training from 2h just to 40mins

 ## Evaluations